 Teaching and assessment

 In order to reach the goals of learning outcomes, students are expected to work about 40 hours a week (1500-1600 hours for a year of full-time study), including lectures, seminars, group work, and self-study.

 The BNS program is taught by lectures and seminars, group-work, group discussions, colloquiums, excursions, tutoring on writing assessments, case-study projects and in fieldwork, and by students presentations of various assignments and of project work.

 Through group and individual work, candidates are trained to develop and discuss their understanding of key topics of the Circumpolar North.

 Access to further studies

-Several master-programmess, both domestic Norwegian and international ones within Social Sciences can be taken following the BNS programme.
-Relevant master programmess at UIT: Master of Tourism Studies, Master of Philosophy in Indigenous Studies, Master of Philosophy in Peace and Conflict Transformation
+Several master-programs, both domestic Norwegian and international ones within Social Sciences can be taken following the BNS program.
+Relevant master programs at UIT: Tourism Studies - master, Master of Indigenous Studies - master, Peace, and Conflict Transformation - master.

 About the School

 UiT The Arctic University of Norway is a medium-sized research university that contributes to knowledge-based development at the regional, national, and international levels.